 Sixty North Gold Mining Ltd. (the "Company") was incorporated on July 7, 2016 in British Columbia under the laws of the Canada Business Corporations Act.
 On November 9, 2017, the Company became registered as an extra-territorial corporation under part XXI of the Business Corporations Act of the Northwest Territories.
 The Company's registered office is located at 3200-650 West Georgia Street, Vancouver, BC V6B 4P7.
 The Company's shares are listed on the Canadian Securities Exchange under the symbol "SXTY".
-The Company also trades on the Frankfurt Stock Exchange under the symbol "2F4" and on the OTCQB Venture Market in the United States under the symbol "SXNTF" (see Note 16(e) - Subsequent Events).
+The Company also trades on the Frankfurt Stock Exchange under the symbol "2F4" and on the OTCQB Venture Pink Sheet Market in the United States.